-'It's hard to keep learning:' For students of color, online classes can mean facing racist attacks
+'It's hard to keep learning': For students of color, online classes can mean facing racist attacks

 The professor, according to Chavous, ended the class before sending a new Zoom link.
 But only moments after joining, unknown accounts returned and resumed posting pornographic material.
 It wasn’t long after that the professor ended the class again.

-Chavous said while some in the class may have just experienced an annoying disruption, for others the attacks cut deep.
+Chavous said while some in the class may have just experienced a disruption, for others the attacks cut deep.

 “For people who are not identifying with the groups that are being made fun of or the slurs that are being made, it may be distracting, it may be disturbing for them to see this kind of behavior take place,” he said.
 “However, it does not directly impact them in the same way it does a member of that group.”